 {#paragraph5}

 Archaeological evidence suggests that quinoa was likely first domesticated more than 5,000 years ago in the altiplano—a high-elevation plateau approximately 3,800 meters above sea level in a region of South America that spans present-day Bolivia and Peru, near Lake Titicaca.
-The domestication process that increased the diversity of quinoa varieties and highlights the important relationship between plants, humans, and animals.6 Before Andean peoples in the altiplano became large-scale agriculturalists, they were predominately pastoralists, herding llamas and alpacas—two domesticated camelid species.
+The domestication process increased the diversity of quinoa varieties and highlights the important relationship between plants, humans, and animals.6 Before Andean peoples in the altiplano became large-scale agriculturalists, they were predominately pastoralists, herding llamas and alpacas—two domesticated camelid species.
 Archaeologists have concluded that camelids would eat the wild species of quinoa, release the seeds in their droppings near herding communities, and wild quinoa seeds would sprout nearby.
 Over time, ancient Andeans would come to formally cultivate quinoa.
 It is this relationship between camelids, quinoa, and people that allowed quinoa to be domesticated thousands of years ago.7

 {#paragraph6}